SebastianM-C/Nuclear-surface-vibrations/README.md

 *S. Micluta-Campeanu, M.C.
 Raportaru, A.I.
 Nicolin, V. Baran*, Rom.
 Rep. Phys. **70**, 105 (2018)

+[Note: In order to render LaTeX on GitHub, use https://github.com/orsharir/github-mathjax]

 The code is organized in two parts, corresponding to the simulations for classical and quantum chaos.